 Here’s the short answer: 6 is a good score; 7 and 8 are great scores.

 Here’s the long answer: It depends on where you are applying to school.
 The more competitive the school, the stronger your SAT Essay score will need to be.
-Here’s some numbers to get you started:
+Here are some numbers to get you started.

 The national average for all SAT Essay test-takers in 2017: